tytydraco/yessleep/out/The_Rumblings_At_Yellowstone_National_Park_Didnt_Come_From_The_Volcano.md

 I suddenly felt very uneasy and I didn't want to be out here anymore.
 I gulped and turned to my left to walk back inside, but as I faced that direction, I felt every cell in my body explode with panic and my blood ran cold.

-Like a wrath, something had snuck up to stand a few long strides away from me, likely emerging from the trees behind the cabin, walked past the building and stopped to look down upon me.
+Like a wraith, something had snuck up to stand a few long strides away, likely emerging from the trees behind the cabin, walked past the building and stopped to look down upon me.

-Standing barely a few meters away, looming over me and the cabin with its great mass, was a long thought dead animal.
+Standing still, looming over me and the cabin with its great mass, was a long thought dead animal.
 It was insane and incompressible to believe to be true, but it was.

 A T Rex.
 A full grown, gigantic, Tyrannosaurus Rex.
 Four meters or more at the hip, thirteen meters from nose to tail and if I were to bet, ten or likely more tons in weight.
 The body was dark brown, the top of the animal's neck, back and tail a thick black and even in the lowlight of the setting sun, I could see orange and tan colours on its massive head.